kyonifer/koma/README.md

 ```

-Matrix also implements Iterable<T>, so it inherits all the functions of that type:
+Matrix also implements Iterable, so it inherits all the functions of that type:

 ```Kotlin
     val x = randn(5,5)